JavaScript/Node.js Application FAQ

 How to upload a Node.js application

-To upload a Node.js application, pack your code into a zip archive.
-Make sure the archive contains a package.json file — this is how the system identifies your project as a Node.js application.
+To upload a Node.js application, pack your code into a zip archive or upload the folder itself.
+Make sure the archive or the folder contains a package.json file — this is how the system identifies your project as a Node.js application.

 Important